zxuwen/angular-table/README.md

 <at-pagination at-config="config" at-list="people"></at-pagination>
 ```

-and end up with a sortable, paginated table!
+... and we end up with a sortable, paginated table!

 ## Hacking on angular-table
 ### Coffee Script